CONP-PCNO/conp-documentation/Developers-Notes/CONP_dataset_checks.md

 [ todo : insert example next time this comes up ]

-If this happens, confirm with other developers whether it is expected (eg, someone else is in the middle of a task involving a dataset and has not updted the link to the main repository.)
+If this happens, confirm with other developers whether it is expected (eg, someone else is in the middle of a task involving a dataset and has not updated the link to the main repository.)
 In the event of a genuine error, update the detached HEAD submodules as follows:

 ```
 cd conp-dataset/projects/<submodule>